18F/handbook/docs/00-contributing/markdown.md

 * Open a terminal and `cd` to your git root.
 * Run `yarn install` to install the dependencies.
 * Run `./node_modules/.bin/gulp` (you can also pass in `--path=` to a specific file to limit tests to just that).

+## Editors

+Markdown can be really easy to use with a good editor such as some of these [text editors](../../04-how-we-work/tools/text-editors.md).